 The paralegal and administrative specialists in the Child Protection Unit perform legal research, draft pleadings, electronically file documents and perform such clerical tasks as: entering court dates into calendars; keeping track of statistics related to the caseloads; physically creating files; typing routine correspondence; printing envelopes; and typing routine motions and responses.

 The Department of Justice's Family Division annually secures more than $90 million for Delaware children.
-DOJ attorneys represent the State, through the Division of Child Support Enforcement, in establishing, modifying, and enforcing child support orders.
+DOJ attorneys represent the State, through the Division of Child Support Services, in establishing, modifying, and enforcing child support orders.
 In addition, it handles prosecutions of criminal non-support cases.
 Read More...

 Juvenile Delinquency and Truancy Unit